 The second half is for algorithms and general discussions.
 The public talks can be anything from graph problems to advice on the job search.

 A community is one of the many features Interview Camp offers.
 It is accessible to you as soon as you sign up for the platform.

 In the community, you can discuss complex topics and solutions with others on a similar or higher level of progress.

 Another advantage of the community is the ability to discuss job offers with other students s, such as those who have gone for interviews before.

 Self-paced courses are the way to go these days.
-There is no joy in fitting into the mould of some rigid system of study that will require you to sacrifice a lot.
+There is no joy in fitting into the mold of some rigid system of study that will require you to sacrifice a lot.

 At Interview Camp, there is no rigid schedule that forces you to start and finish on set dates.

 It makes learning very convenient.
 You can even continue your work or schooling without hassle while using the platform.